agerista/HR_30_Days/README.md

 Task:

 Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.
+[Try it!](https://www.hackerrank.com/challenges/30-operators)

+# Day 3: Intro to Conditional Statements

+Task:

+Given an integer, n, perform the following conditional actions:

+* If  is odd, print Weird
+* If  is even and in the inclusive range of 2 to 5, print Not Weird.
+* If  is even and in the inclusive range of 6 to 20, print Weird.
+* If  is even and greater than 20, print Not Weird.
+[Try it!](https://www.hackerrank.com/challenges/30-conditional-statements)